 - ruffle sea salt chips

-In a small food processor add white onion, leek, garlic, 1/4 teaspoon sea salt and vegetable oil.
+In a small food processor add white onion, leek, garlic, sea salt and vegetable oil.
 Pulse chop until finely minced.
-Use your hands to rub the mixture all over the inside of the pumpkin bowl.
+Use your hands to rub the mixture all over the inside of the pumpkin bowl and flesh of the stem side.
 You can also do this by finely chopping the leek and onion, mincing the garlic and then combining with vegetable oil and sea salt in a bowl.

-To make the fondue, to a high powered blender add the roasted pumpkin flesh and the onion and garlic mince.
-Add nondairy milk, cashews, tomato paste, apple cider vinegar, nutritional yeast, vegan cheese shreds, nutmeg, smoked paprika, chili powder, and remaining sea salt.
+To make the fondue, to a high-powered blender add the roasted pumpkin flesh and the onion and garlic mince.
+Add nondairy milk, cashews, tomato paste, apple cider vinegar, nutritional yeast, vegan cheese shreds, smoked paprika, sea salt, chili powder, and nutmeg.

-In a medium pot over medium low heat, add the fondue mixture and heat it up slowly.
-Stir constantly so the bottom doesn’t brown and simmer the mixture for about 5 to 7 minutes until it’s thick enough to coat the back of a spoon.
+In a pot over medium-low heat, add the fondue mixture and heat it up slowly.
+Stir constantly so the bottom doesn’t brown and simmer the mixture for about 5 to 7 minutes until it’s thick enough to coat the back of a spoon and has turned a deeper orange color.

 Ladle the fondue into the pumpkin bowl and garnish with some extra vegan cheddar and parmesan shreds.
 Serve with the dippers on the side.